 Alix Edwards Glamorgan, United Kingdom

 Alix Edwards is a multi-platform artist who uses fiction, spoken word, painting and photography to tell untold stories about motherhood, loss, domestic violence and resilience.
-Her work gives a voice to primarily to women and children who society has failed or not listened to.
-It also restores life, energy and emotion to statistics.
+Her work gives a voice to women and children who society has silenced or ignored.

 “A survivor of domestic violence, I have used photography to highlight situations where legislation has failed those women it is supposed to protect.
 I use numbers and scientific images as a starting point.
 Giant child-like canvases remember 29 children murdered during compulsory contact visits.
 Timed, candle-lit huge giant paintings, ‘Bodyflows’, re-invigorate MRI scans.
 Eyes shut, I mix paint on canvas; use stories, poems, my fingertips to create new narratives.
 Instagram series 104 locks highlights 2 women killed per week in England and Wales by domestic violence., Fallen, recently exhibited at g39 in Cardiff explores the etymology of the verb to fall with regard to women with a lifesize woman falling from heaven like a space plunging into the sea and the The Other Side of Sex and On Becoming A Real Woman, recently exhibited at Sexology in Los Angeles challenge society’s double standards when it comes to women and sex.”